OpenHFT/RFC/SPB/SPB-0.1.md

 After the header, a series of messages are prefixed by a 32-bit value which contains a 30-bit size and two bits used to make parsing the stream easier.

+A length 32-bit word of 0x00000000 is defined as unset or invalid.
+To send a zero length message it must be a meta data message of 0 length.

 ## File Format bits
 In file format;

  - the bit 31 indicates whether the current size is ready, 0 = ready, 1 = not ready.
  - the bit 30 indicates the message contains meta data.
 0 = user data, 1 = meta data,

 ### handling of incomplete messages